September-October 2014

 Kelly Services Exec Named Among Top Accountants for 2014

-TROY — Michael E. Debs, senior vice president, finance and treasurer for Kelly Services Inc., has been selected by the ranking committee of ExecRank as a “Top Chief Accounting Officer” for 2014.
-The ExecRank rankings are based on statistical and algorithmic analysis of executive and company performance and are the result of over three years […]
+TROY — Michael E. Debs, senior vice president, finance and treasurer for Kelly Services Inc., has been selected by the ranking committee of ExecRank as a “Top Chief Accounting Officer” […]

 -